 It is well known around the Disney community that Hidden Mickey’s exist throughout Disneyland Resort.
-Frequent visitors of the Disney parks make searching and recording Hidden Mickey sightings an integral part of their Disney experience.
+Frequent visitors to the California Disney parks make searching and recording Hidden Mickey sightings an integral part of their Disney experience.

 It’s always a fun game to try to see who can find the most.
 Here, we’ll share some of the best places to find Hidden Mickeys (but rest assured there are more so look throughout your day at the theme parks).

-You’ll stumble upon Hidden Mickeys throughout your day, whether it’s while standing in line for rides, walking through the streets, or even dining.
+You’ll stumble upon them throughout your day, whether it’s while standing in line for rides, walking through the streets, or even dining.

 Peter Pan’s Flight

-As you are soaring through Peter Pan’s flight, take a look in the window of Big Ben.
-You will see a silhouette of a full body Hidden Mickey.
-This one is an extra special bonus because it is a full-body Mickey, rather than just a Mickey head.
+As you are soaring through Peter Pan’s Flight, take a look in the window of Big Ben.
+You will see a silhouette of a full-body Hidden Mickey.
+This one is an extra special bonus because it is a full-body Mickey Mouse, rather than just a Mickey head.

 Mater’s Junkyard Jamboree